Skip to content

 police violence in India

-As millions of Americans march on the streets of Oklahoma, Washington D.C., Minneapolis, etc., to protest the institutional murder of George Floyd, the world’s attention now needs to shift towards the custodial deaths of Jayaraj and Bennix in India.
+As millions of Americans march on the streets of Oklahoma, Washington D.C., Minneapolis, etc., to protest the institutional murder of George Floyd, the world’s attention now needs to shift towards the custodial deaths of Jayaraj and Bennicks in India.

 The Police system in India is in a dangerous state of disrepair, with skyrocketing cases of human rights violations, encounter killings and institutional murders.
 The custodial death of a father-son duo has sparked nationwide outrage against police brutality in the Thoothukudi district of Tamil Nadu.